The Apostle Paul wrote of the apparent end of his own life and

 opposition that will come against anyone who purposes to live for Jesus Christ.

 Our battle is not against flesh and blood.
-Its not against other human beings.
+It is not against other human

-for you in prayers, that ye may stand perfect and complete in all the will of
+fervently for you in prayers, that ye may stand perfect and complete in all the

 When Paul said, I have fought a good fight, he is not just talking about